 In addition to multifamily properties, self-storage facilities, are also often thought to be less volatile and cyclical compared to other asset classes.
 Displaced homeowners who downsized to apartments or smaller homes still needed to store excess household items.

-Larger multi-family complexes may offer further stability, since individual vacancies in those properties have a lesser impact on the overall rent roll than they would in smaller office or industrial properties.
+Larger multi-family complexes may offer further stability.
+Individual vacancies in those properties have a lesser impact on the overall rent roll than they would in smaller office or industrial properties.

-Commercial real estate such as office, retail, and industrial property is usually tied to the health of the broader market, and are NOT considered defensive investments.
+Commercial real estate such as office, retail, and industrial property is usually tied to the health of the broader market.
+Thus, they are NOT considered defensive investments.
 Hotels, too, tend to get squeezed when travel is de-prioritized, as it can be when personal and business budgets are tightened.

 Which Asset Class Performs Well During Bear Markets